lucawellmeier/blogctl/README.md

 ## Setup

 **Note:** The tool is currently only tested on Linux.
-Due to heavy usage of Linux-style paths I dought that it will be usable on Windows as-is, but support will be probably be added soon.
+Due to heavy usage of Linux-style paths I doubt that it will be usable on Windows as-is, but support will be probably added in the future.
 If you are interested in Windows support you can create an issue to increase priority.

 Requirements: